Chronology

 August 17–20, 1967

-Artist-in-residence under the auspices of the Aspen Center for Contemporary Art, along with Allan D’Arcangelo, Les Levine, Robert Morris, Oldenburg and DeWain Valentine.
-They conceive of a weeklong “Culture-In” series of events that includes a black-and-white taped and painted environment entitled Room in studio space on the second floor of the Brand Building at the corner of Galena and Hopkins Streets.
-The installation is meant for destruction, although a door with the words “Nok!!
-Nok!!” is dismantled and saved with the artist’s permission.
+While artist-in-residence under the auspices of the Aspen Center for Contemporary Art, along with Allan D’Arcangelo, Les Levine, Robert Morris, Oldenburg and De Wain Valentine, they conceive of a Culture-In series of events that includes a black-and-white taped and painted environment entitled Room in Aspen in the studio space on the second floor of the Brand Building.

 Fall 1967

-Collaborates with Guild Hall in Paramus, New Jersey, to fabricate sculptures made of brass, mirror, tinted glass, marble, aluminum and wood.
+Collaborates with Guild Hall in Paramus, New Jersey, to fabricate Modern sculptures made of brass, mirror, tinted glass, marble, aluminum and wood.

 September 1967